-Inspections are typically carried out:
+Inspections are typically performed:

 Waterproof membrane coverage and continuity